 Colors of Pastel Pyrope

-Brownish Red: The color most frequently seen in Pastel Pyropes is light browniish red.
-Only one gem with orange color (shown below right) has been encountered in our study.
+Brownish Red: The color most frequently seen in Pastel Pyropes is light brownish red.
+Only one gem with orange as the primary color (pictured below right) has been encountered in our study.

-Color Change: Light pink Pastels from Tanzania such as the gem pictured below exhibit color change from pink in daylight to yellow in fluorescent light, as do light pink Malaya Garnets.
-The yellow color component is due to manganese.
+Color Change: The phenomenon of color change in gems is usually described in terms of changes from daylight color to incandescent light color.
+An alternate color change is seen in some light pink Pastels from Tanzania such as the gem pictured below.
+It exhibits color change from pink in daylight to yellow in fluorescent light.
+This same type of color change is also seen in light pink Malaya Garnets.
+The yellow fluorescent light color is due to the presence of manganese (Mn2+).